-Disclaimer
+Disclaimer:

-CARE's ratings are opinions on the likelihood of timely payment of the obligations under the rated instrument and are not recommendations to sanction, renew, disburse or recall the concerned bank facilities or to buy, sell or hold any security.
-CARE's ratings do not convey suitability or price for the investor.
-CARE's ratings do not constitute an audit on the rated entity.
-CARE has based its ratings/outlooks on information obtained from sources believed by it to be accurate and reliable.
-CARE does not, however, guarantee the accuracy, adequacy or completeness of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
-Most entities whose bank facilities/instruments are rated by CARE have paid a credit rating fee, based on the amount and type of bank facilities/instruments.
-CARE or its subsidiaries/associates may also have other commercial transactions with the entity.
-In case of partnership/proprietary concerns, the rating /outlook assigned by CARE is, inter-alia, based on the capital deployed by the partners/proprietor and the financial strength of the firm at present.
-The rating/outlook may undergo change in case of withdrawal of capital or the unsecured loans brought in by the partners/proprietor in addition to the financial performance and other relevant factors.
-CARE is not responsible for any errors and states that it has no financial liability whatsoever to the users of CARE's rating.
+The ratings issued by CARE Ratings Limited are opinions on the likelihood of timely payment of the obligations under the rate dinstrument and are not recommendations to sanction, renew, disburse or recall the concerned bank facilities or to buy, sell or hold any security.
+These ratings do not convey suitability or price for the investor.
+The agency does not constitute an audit on the rated entity.
+CARE Ratings Limited has based its ratings/outlooks based on information obtained from reliable and credible sources.
+CARE Ratings does not, however, guarantee the accuracy, adequacy or completeness of any information and is not responsible for any errors or omissions and the results obtained from the use of such information.
+Most entities whose bank facilities /instruments are rated by CARE Ratings Limited have paid a credit rating fee, based on the amount and type of bank facilities/instruments.
+CARE Ratings Ltd. or its subsidiaries/associates may also be involved with other commercial transactions with the entity.
+In case of partnership/proprietary concerns, the rating outlook assigned by CARE Ratings Limited is, inter-alia, based on the capital deployed by the partners/proprietor and the current financial strength of the firm.
+The rating/outlook may undergo a change in case of withdrawal of capital or the unsecured loans brought in by the partners/proprietor in addition to the finan cial performance and other relevant factors.
+CARE Ratings Limited is not responsible for any errors and states that it has no financial liability whatsoever to the users of CARE Ratings.

 Our ratings do not factor in any rating related trigger clauses as per the terms of the facility/instrument, which may involve acceleration of payments in case of rating downgrades.
 However, if any such clauses are introduced and if triggered, the ratings may see volatility and sharp downgrades.